sergeymild/react-native-icon/README.md

 // params:
 // size?: number - if styles is not passed size must be passed otherwise icon will not be generated
 // styles?: ViewStyle - if styles passed it also has to include width and height otherwise icon will not be generated

+// icon - property will have autocomplete with all icon's names
 <IconView icon="tomato" size={20}  />
 ```